The Ultimate Guide to Analytics for Financial Services

 • What is the conversion from opening an account to making three money transfers?
 Signing up or opening a new account doesn’t necessarily mean you’ve obtained a customer that will bring value.
 They need to understand the value of your product and move on to carry out a key action (such as making three transfers).
 You want to know just how many new sign-ups proceed to become customers.

-Some important acquisition and activation metrics include:
+Some important include:

 • Number of new sign-ups or qualified leads—a measure of high-intent users who are more likely to convert to customers.